hemahemapathi/Project-Management-Tool---Frontend/README.md

- #  PROJECT MANAGEMENT TOOL
+ #  PROJECT MANAGEMENT TOOL - FRONTEND

  1. OVERVIEW  :

        - The frontend of the Project Management Tool is crafted with React.js and Bootstrap to create a user-friendly, responsive interface.
-It enables users to manage projects and collaborate effectively within teams.
+It enables users to manage projects and

+ collaborate effectively within teams.

  2. ACCESS THE APPLICATION  :